-Ideology, Organization and Electoral Strategy of Hindu Nationalism: What's Religion Got to Do with It?
+Hindu Nationalism: What's Religion Got to Do With It?

-t is sometimes said that generals fight the last war.
+It is sometimes said that generals fight the last war.
 Similarly, political analysts tend to find the most recent global scourge in every societal ailment they encounter.
 In the 1940s and 1950s many populist movements and regimes were mistakenly viewed as "fascist"; in the 1960s and 1970s numerous third world nationalist movements were perceived as and professed to be communist; and since the Iranian revolution of 1979 "fundamentalisms" seem to have flourished.
 Sometimes more than one of these labels has been applied to the same movement.
-In India, Hindu Nationalism was-and often still is-perceived as fascist, particularly by its Indian critics, while outside observers have found it altogether too easy to treat it as the Hindu equivalent of Islamic radicalism.
-Consequently, before inquiring "how deep are the organizational roots of religious radicalism in India," we have to first settle whether it is religious at all.
+In India, Hindu Nationalism was - and often still is - perceived as fascist, particularly by its Indian critics, while outside observers have found it altogether too easy to treat it as the Hindu equivalent of Islamic radicalism.
+Consequently, we should consider whether Hindu nationalism is religious at all.

-The first part of this paper accordingly examines the evolution of Hindu Nationalist ideology to emphasize a point that has been made many times: Whether or not Hindu Nationalism is "fascist," it is most assuredly not "fundamentalist."
-Hindu Nationalists are concerned with the strength and unity of Hindus as a political community, not with their forms of worship.
-They have charged religious minorities with divided loyalty and have been responsible for organized mass violence against Muslims.
+The first part of this paper accordingly will examine the evolution of Hindu Nationalist ideology to emphasize a point that has been made many times: whether or not Hindu Nationalism is "fascist" it is most assuredly not "fundamentalist."
+Hindu Nationalists are concerned with the strength and unity of Hindus as a political community not with their forms of worship.
+They have charged religious minorities with divided loyalty and been responsible for organized mass violence against Muslims.
 However, they have not, historically, been concerned with imposing any view of Hindu religion on its practitioners or punishing Hindus who violate the precepts of the "true" religion.
 In short, for Hindu Nationalists, there are traitors, but not apostates.

-The second part of the paper reviews the evolution of Hindu Nationalist organizations.
-The section traces how local militant movements coalesced at the All-India level, how one organization, the Rashtriya Swayamsevak Sangh (RSS) came to be identified as the central organization of this ideological tendency, and the relationship of the RSS to political parties and other organizations associated with Hindu Nationalism.
-The main theme of this section is the enduring tension in Hindu Nationalism between organizational loyalty and ideological purity on the one hand, and the need to build larger coalitions on the other.
+The second part of the paper will review the evolution of Hindu Nationalist organizations.
+The section will trace how local militant movements coalesced at the all-India level, how one organization, the Rashtriya Swayamsevak Sangh (RSS) came to be identified as the central organization of this ideological tendency, and the relationship of the RSS to political parties and other organizations associated with Hindu Nationalism.
+The main theme of this section will be the enduring tension in Hindu Nationalism between organizational loyalty and ideological purity on the one hand and the need to build larger coalitions on the other.

-The final section examines why Hindu Nationalism, which for so long existed on the margins of Indian political life, came to dominate the polity fifty years after independence.
-The focus is on electoral processes, not on the motives and violence of activists, which are discussed by other papers in this workshop.
-The argument is that the ideological factors often cited as reasons for the growth of the Bharatiya Janata Party (BJP)-the broadcast of Hindu epics during the Congress period of the 1980s, and the movement to replace a mosque at Ayodhya with a temple-played a permissive role at best.
+The final section will examine why Hindu Nationalism, which for so long existed on the margins of Indian political life, has come to dominate the polity fifty years after independence.
+The focus will be on electoral processes, not on the motives and violence of activists.
+The argument will be that the ideological factors often cited as reasons for the growth of the Bharatiya Janata Party (BJP) - the broadcast of Hindu epics during the Congress period of the 1980s, and the movement to replace a mosque at Ayodhya with a temple - played a permissive role at best.
 The growth of the BJP has occurred not as a direct result of these factors, but because of its ability to exploit material and status grievances among discrete segments of Indian society, as well as rivalries within the Congress party and between it and various regional parties.
-While most of these issues had a natural affinity with traditional positions of Hindu Nationalists, the affinity was not with a religious agenda but with a militaristic approach to foreign policy, a historic preference for smaller states (so as to strengthen the central government), and their historic opposition to affirmative action.
+While most of these issues had a natural affinity with traditional positions of Hindu Nationalists, the affinity was not with a religious agenda but with a militaristic approach to foreign policy, a historic preference for smaller states (so as to strengthen the central government) and, their historic opposition to affirmative action.